g12mcgov/StudyBug-Frontend/README.md

 # StudyBug-Frontend
-A (albeit lame) web interface to StudyBug.
+An (albeit lame) web interface to StudyBug.

 Right now, it looks like this: